Total Cost $3,100

 CS30′s will cost about $30k as we would set them up (new elec, sails, motor and upholstery, rigged for single handing).
 There is a large berth (a small double) aft and a good sized V berth forward.
 Head forward.

 Our Pearson 37s offer excellent performance, a very comfortable cockpit, and an unusually large, bright interior, highlighted by the use of light hickory, ash, and cedar.
+These are the fastest boats Pearson ever built, and are our primary yachts for class use.
 We have added 10 opening ports to both our Pearson 37s, allowing excellent ventilation and making a light interior even brighter.
 Both boats have received numerous upgrades for easy shorthanded sailing, including running halyards and reef lines to the cockpit, and our Dutchman Sail Flaking and Track System.
 The PHRF rating on these yachts is around 108, making them one of the fastest cruising yachts in this size.
 Much of this is due to the very high quality gear and construction used in the Pearson 37, including Hall Spars, Navtec rod rigging, balsa cored hull, etc.